erwan-legoff/spricture/README.md

 Futur methods will take a user id and/or an album id, with the good permission, to provide only what the user can see.

+#### Medium DTOs
+Each DTO is used to represent the data sent to or received from the Front End.

+There are adaptators used to "convert" between classes, they're implemented when needed.

 ### User
 A basic way to store user info, right now there is no service to create a user.